Caregiver Support Programs

 Caregiving is a role that includes a wide variety of tasks.
 Twenty years ago when Pamela was caring for her aging parents, the term caregiver did not exist.
 There were no discussions about caregiving or the responsibilities of caregivers.
 Today the word caregiver is recognized however the subject of caregiving is believed to be a family responsibility.

-The healthcare system pushes responsibilities back to family caregivers, significant gaps and a lack of caregiver support exist.
+The healthcare system pushes responsibilities back to family caregivers, and significant gaps and a lack of caregiver support exist.
 Family members helping loved ones worry about advancing health conditions.
 Stress results from talking with medical and healthcare professionals.
 Making mistakes that harm loved ones is a concern.
 Caregivers feel depressed and suffer from poor health.
 Worry exists about paying for care.

 Understanding The Life of a Caregiver